PollockCR/grube/content/blog/interview-of-ahlee-dawson-showcasing-her-indo-boarding-talent-and-workshop.md

 ---
-title: Interview of Ahlee Dawson showcasing her indo-boarding talent and workshop
+title: 'Ahlee Dawson indo-boarding interview '
 date:
 description: This is an interview with Ahlee Dawson showcasing her indo-boarding talent and workshop at The Mad Tea Party Jam festival in 2017